explysm/YikeGames/readme.md

-# YikeGames Desktop App
+# YikeGames App

-Welcome to the YikeGames Desktop App repository!
+Welcome to the YikeGames App repository!
 This project is an Electron-based application that serves as a retro-inspired web app and a dedicated browser for games hosted on yikegames.itch.io.

 ## Features